 To log on to the console remotely

 where host name is the host name or IP address of the management server.
-For a list of supported Web browsers, see the Knowledge Base document Release Notes and System Requirements for all versions of Symantec Endpoint Protection and Symantec Network Access Control.
+For a list of supported web browsers, see Release Notes and System Requirements for all versions of Symantec Endpoint Protection and Symantec Network Access Control.

 On the Symantec Endpoint Protection Manager console Web Access page, click the desired console type.

 If you click Symantec Endpoint Protection Manager Web Console, a secure webpage loads so you log on remotely without the use of the Java Runtime Environment (JRE).

 If you click Symantec Endpoint Protection Manager Console, the computer from which you log on must have the JRE installed to run the Java client.
 If it does not, you must download and install it.
 Follow the prompts to install the JRE, and follow any other instructions provided.

 The other option is not a remote management solution.
 You can click Symantec Endpoint Protection Manager Certificate to prompt you to download the management console's certificate file.
 You can then import this file into your web browser if needed.

 If a host name message appears, click Yes.

 This message means that the remote console URL that you specified does not match the Symantec Endpoint Protection Manager certificate name.
 This problem occurs if you log on and specify an IP address rather than the computer name of the management server.

 If the webpage security certificate warning appears, click Continue to this website (not recommended) and add the self-signed certificate.

 Follow the prompts to complete the logon process.